Finalrentals

 Furthermore, most insurance policies do not cover damage to personal belongings stolen from the car.
 While the vehicle itself may be protected against theft, the contents are not.
 It is always best practice to never leave valuables in your rental car, particularly in plain sight.
 Certain parts of the vehicle, such as the interior upholstery, keys, and specific accessories, may also be excluded from coverage, particularly if the damage is a result of carelessness.

-Some policies may have geographic limitations, though this is less common for an island like Réunion where cross-border travel is impossible.
+Some policies may have geographic limitations, though this is less common for an island like Réunion, where cross-border travel is impossible.
 However, it is always wise to confirm with your rental company if there are any restrictions on where you can drive the car, for instance, on certain high-altitude or particularly rough tracks.

 If the unthinkable happens and you are involved in an accident or a breakdown, knowing what to do is crucial.
 The first and most important step is to ensure the safety of yourself and any passengers.
 If there are any injuries, no matter how minor, you must contact the emergency services immediately.
 The pan-European emergency number 112 is active in Réunion and can connect you to the police, ambulance, or fire services.
 The local numbers are also available: 17 for the police, 15 for the ambulance (SAMU), and 18 for the fire brigade.

-Once the immediate safety of all parties is secured, you should contact your car rental company's 24/7 assistance number, which will be provided to you upon collection of the vehicle.
-They will guide you through the next steps and arrange for a tow truck or a replacement vehicle if needed.
 It is a legal requirement to remain at the scene of the accident.
 You must exchange details with the other driver, including names, addresses, and insurance information.
 Take photographs of the scene and the damage to all vehicles involved.
 If there is significant damage or an injury, the police must be called to create a formal report, known as a 'constat'.
 Even in a minor collision without injuries, a 'constat amiable' (joint accident report) should be completed with the other driver.
 Never admit fault at the scene, as this can prejudice your insurance claim.

 If you have a breakdown, contact the rental company's assistance line.
 They will dispatch a roadside assistance team to help you.
 Do not attempt to fix the problem yourself unless you are a qualified mechanic and have specific permission from the rental company.